-Phyllis B. Dooney is a social documentary photographer and visual storyteller.
-Her work has appeared in The New York Times Magazine, Feature Shoot, American Photo, The Atlantic, The Washington Post, Prison Photography and elsewhere online and in print.
-Phyllis was awarded first place for The Center’s Editor’s Choice Prize in 2015.
-In 2016 she was a Screen Projects mentee, and highlighted in the 4th annual New York Times portfolio review.
-Phyllis' recent project, Gravity Is Stronger Here, was awarded Honorable Mention by The Center for Documentary Studies’ Dorothea Lange-Paul Taylor Prize in 2016 and is available at gravityisstronger.com.
-Phyllis now lives in North Carolina where she continues to pursue her interest in documentary through folklore and American history.
+Phyllis B. Dooney is a social documentary visual storyteller.
+Phyllis has an MFA from Duke University’s Experimental & Documentary Arts.
+Her work has appeared in Lightfield Festival, Click!
+Photography Festival, The New York Times Magazine, American Photo, The Atlantic, The Washington Post, Prison Photography, The Oxford American and elsewhere.
+Phyllis attended Eddie Adams XXVII and was awarded first place for The Center’s Editor’s Choice Prize in 2015.
+She was a Screen Projects mentee, highlighted in the 4th annual New York Times portfolio review and, more recently, a runner-up in British Journal of Photography’s Breakthrough Awards 2017.
+Her first photography book, published by Kehrer Verlag in 2017, Gravity is Stronger Here, was awarded Honorable Mention by The Center for Documentary Studies’ Dorothea Lange-Paul Taylor Prize.
+Phyllis now lives in North Carolina.